Category Archives: Travelogue

 Update: This year’s IWS Annual Exhibition in Perry has now ended.
 See the post “Well-traveled” for a followup!
 I’m honored to have two of my paintings in this year’s Iowa Watercolor Society (IWS) Annual Exhibition.
 Here I’m dropping them off … Continue reading

-Posted in Studio Snapshots, Travelogue | Comments Off on Paintings at La Poste
+Posted in Painting, Studio Snapshots, Travelogue | Comments Off on Paintings at La Poste

 Our Lady of the Prairie